‘Teen Mom 2’ Chelsea Houska’s Husband Wants Some Alone Time With Their Baby Boy

 “Should I try to just pump a lot to build a stash?
 Dad wants a little alone time with him but I can’t seem to sneak away at all,” Houska explained.

 Chelsea Houska and Cole DeBoer got married at the end of last year, but because Houska was pregnant at the time, they were unable to celebrate as most do.
-They also seemingly skipped out on taking a honeymoon and now, it’s all about their life at home with their baby and Houska’s older child, daughter Aubree.
+They also seemingly skipped out on taking a honeymoon, and now, it’s all about their life at home with their baby and Houska’s older child, daughter Aubree.

-Although Chelsea Houska has been struggling to get time away from her son, her husband has been quite helpful and earlier this month, he accompanied Aubree to a dance at her school.
+Although Chelsea Houska has been struggling to get time away from her son, her husband has been quite helpful, and earlier this month, he accompanied Aubree to a dance at her school.
 Weeks later, Chelsea Houska applauded his support on Twitter.

 “Cole took Aubree to see Matilda the musical while I’m home with Watson.
 And it’s times like these I am just SO grateful for that man,” Chelsea Houska wrote last week.
 “He has not only been amazing to me, but for Aubree…ugh.
 I’m so lucky.”